cycling777/windows11-Set-Up-Chocolatey/README.md

 # windows11-Set-Up-Chocolatey
 Makeing devlopment environment with chocolatry in windows11
-This tutorial is for datascientists and front-end engineers
+This tutorial is for datascientists mainly

-## What is Chacolatey
+## What is Chocolatey
 Chocolatey is the package manager for windows like apt or brew.
 With setting up your Windows11 PC, you can easily manage packages like Linux.
 For more infomation see here -> https://chocolatey.org/